-In 2013, the fees earned by Deloitte for the audit services provided to Repsol, S.A. and its companies controlled have amounted to $\notin$ 4.9 million.
-Additionally, the fees earned by the auditors and their organization for audit-related services and for other services have amounted to $\notin$ 1.3 and $\notin$ 1.0 million, respectively.
+In 2013, the fees earned by Deloitte for the audit services provided to Repsol, S.A. and its companies controlled have amounted to $\in$ 4.9 million.
+Additionally, the fees earned by the auditors and their organization for audit-related services and for other services have amounted to $\in$ 1.3 and $\in$ 1.0 million, respectively.